qxvz/Exodus-Nuker-V2.0.1/README.md

 `1` Install [Python 3.12.4](https://www.python.org/downloads/release/python-3124/)

-`2` Open a command prompt and run these commands below:
+`2` Open a command prompt and install the dependencies needed for the tool by pasting the commands below
 ```sh
 pip install discord
 ```